-Details of the backgrounds and qualifications of the chairman of the Company and the other Directors are set out under the section headed "Biographical details of directors and senior management" on pages 35 to 39 of this Annual Report.
+Details of the backgrounds and qualifications of the Directors are set out under the section headed "Biographical Details of Directors and Senior Management" on pages 34 to 36 of this Annual Report.
 All Directors have given sufficient time and attention to the affairs of the Group.
 Each executive Director has sufficient experience to hold the position so as to carry out his duties effectively and efficiently.